curityio/react-native-haapi-example/README.md

 ```

 To start an iOS simulator for the first time, use a second terminal.\
-Run the following command from the _root_ of the React Native project:
+Run the following command from the _root_ of the React Native project, which takes a few minutes:

 ```bash
 # using npm